sushant1212/Deep-Learning-Notes/DL/Structuring ML Projects.md

 * Instead of doing the work in parts directly training a NN to take you form start to the end.
 * This is usually done <u>ONLY</u> when you have a large amount of data.
 * Pros:
-- Lets the data speak.
+1. Lets the data speak.
-- Less hand-designing of components needed
+2. Less hand-designing of components needed

 * Cons:
- * May need a large amount of data
+ 1. May need a large amount of data
- * Excludes pootentially useful hand designed components
+ 2. Excludes potentially useful hand designed components